luusi/luusi.github.io/_pages/DT_Composition_via_MDP.md

 Unfortunately, it is not always possible to synthesize a service that fully conforms with the requirement specification.
 This zero-one situation, where we can either synthesize a perfect solution or fail, often is not very applicable.
-Rather than returning no answer, we may want notion of the ``best-possible" solution.
+Rather than returning no answer, we may want notion of the "best-possible" solution.
 A model with this notion has been developed in (Brafman et al., 2017) <d-cite key="brafman2017service"> brafman2017service </d-cite>, where the authors discuss and elaborate upon a probabilistic model for the service composition problem, first presented in (Yadav et al., 2011) <d-cite key="yadav2011decision"> yadav2011decision </d-cite>.
 In this model, an optimal solution can be found by solving an appropriate probabilistic planning problem (e.g. an MDP) derived from the services and requirement specifications.